SCHOOL HOLIDAYS: The Ultimate boredom busters on the Coast

 THE park hosts a range of children's outdoor activities every Saturday during the school holidays.

 The Australian Adventure Park is at Burrum Heads.
-Entry starts from $5.
+Entry costs $5.

 Wetside Water Park